krishan821/java/README.md

  ## Overview

-The goal of this project is to have in a single place for all possible algorithms and data structures in java
+The goal of this project is to have in a single place for all possible algorithms and data structures problems